-Some people think that say they don’t make enough money to see a financial adviser, but everyone needs a financial adviser.
-Financial advisers don’t cost that much despite what people think.
-It’s true that some advisers only want rich people, but there are many advisers who cater to a wider demographic.
-There are even some investment advisers that cater to millennials.
+Some people think that say they don’t make enough money to see a financial adviser, but everyone needs a financial advisor.
+Financial advisors don’t cost that much despite what people think.
+It’s true that some advisors only want rich people, but there are many advisers who cater to a wider demographic.
+There are even some investment advisors that cater to millennials.
 Young people wondering about how to get rid of student debt or budgeting for an apartment can be helped a tremendous amount by getting good financial advice.

 You want an advisor who gives sound advice that and who will not say silly things like “I’m going make you rich.”
 Their job is to slowly grow your money, not to make you rich.
 If somebody makes you a promise that they can increase your money twenty percent every year guaranteed, then run the other way.
 You don’t want to get yourself involved in any Madoff-style Ponzi scheme.
 Madoff was the so-called custodian of his client’s money, and his clients paid dearly for that.
 You need a third party like Schwab or a TD Ameritrade who will keep the money for you safely outside of your investment advisor’s reach.